Azure-Samples/azure-search-power-skills/Vision/AutoMLVisionClassifier/README.md

 * Afghan
 * African Wild Dog

-If you want to run the sample model, extract the data in the [dogs.zip](data/dogs.zip), we will need to upload this to a blob container as this will be the data source that we will use to run the Azure Cognitive Search Indexer on.
+If you want to run the sample model, extract the data in the [dogs.zip](data/dogs.zip), we will need to upload this to a blob container as this will be the data source that we will use to run the Azure AI Search Indexer on.

 ### Docker container